Return on Assets Calculator

 ROA Formula

-The formula for ROA used in our return on assets calculator is simple:
+There are two equivalent formulas for ROA that are both used in our return on assets calculator.
+The first one is [1]:

-Both input values are in the relevant currency while the result is a ratio.
-To get a percentage result simply multiply the ratio by 100.
+Monetary input values are in the relevant currency while the result is a ratio.
+Net income is synonymous to profits.
+To get a percentage result simply multiply the asset ratio by 100.

 How to calculate return on assets?

 Return on Assets (ROA) is a metric used to estimate how well a company or project makes use of its capital assets.
-It is calculated as the company profit relative to the total value of its assets.
+It is a measure of profitability calculated as the company profit relative to the total value of its assets.
+ROA measures a company's "operating efficiency in generating profit from its assets, prior to the effects of financing" [1].

 What is a good return on assets?